rikhuijzer/phd-thesis/chapters/4.typ

       This figure indicates the model uncertainty over different bootstrapped samples.
       The leftmost column show the feature importance, the middle column shows the directions of the rules, and the rightmost column shows the split points of the rules and a histogram of the data.
       Specifically, the direction shows $log("else-scores" / "then-scores")$.
+      The sizes of the dots indicate the weight that the rule has, so a bigger dot means that a rule plays a larger role in the final outcome.
+      These dots are sized in such a way that a doubling in weight means a doubling in surface size.}
       Finally, the variables are ordered by the sum of the weights of the rules and only the first 15 are shown.
     ])
   ],
   caption: "Rules used by the Rule-Based Classifier in Different Folds"